 Additionally, services can be spread across a number of servers, minimizing the performance impact of highly demanding components.

-Developers can construct microservices in any language they are accustomed to using, and then offer APIs in accordance with the RPC protocol or REST protocol.
+Developers can construct microservices in any language they are accustomed to using and then offer APIs in accordance with the RPC protocol or REST protocol.

 When the focus is on a single service rather than the entire application, it is simpler to tailor the requirements of each component to enhance business functionality.
 By focusing on specific modules, teams can divert their attention from technology and toward business competencies.